fc883388/re2-wiki/Install.md

 Bazel and CMake are also supported.
 The latter enables generation of Visual Studio and Xcode projects as well as Cygwin, MinGW and MSYS makefiles.
 Bug reports and/or fixes are welcome!

 Your compiler must support C++11.
 In particular, the DFA execution engine depends on C++11 atomics.<br>
 _Visual Studio users: You need Visual Studio 2013 or later.
-Building a DLL is not currently supported._
+Building a DLL is not currently supported._<br>
+_Cygwin users: You must run CMake from the Cygwin command line, not the Windows command line._<br>

 For documentation on how to use RE2, see the comment at the top of <a href='https://github.com/google/re2/blob/master/re2/re2.h'>re2/re2.h</a>.